 The PhD student will be a core member of the Centre’s vibrant interdisciplinary and international research team, and a core contributor to the Centre’s thematic strand on cross-cultural notions of trauma and resilience (as well as recovery and reconciliation).
 This strand focuses on cultural and psychiatric vocabularies of trauma in a variety of cultural and political contexts.
 It aims to offer a comparative historical analysis of how concepts of trauma, PTSD, resilience and recovery have been applied and translated outside the Western world, and how universalising psychiatric discourses of trauma interacted with broader cultural, literary and artistic narratives of emotional suffering and victimhood.

 The successful candidate is expected to work both independently and in collaboration with the Centre’s research team.
-They should hold an MA degree in history, literature (and modern languages), anthropology or medical humanities.
+They should have completed at least one year of an MA degree in History, Literature (and Modern Languages), Anthropology or Medical Humanities.
 They should be interested in expanding their knowledge in the field of historical trauma studies, and in exploring different understandings and histories of psychological distress and suffering beyond Western scientific models.

 The candidate will be expected to conduct original research in relevant historical archives and libraries, and to produce a doctoral dissertation focused on analysing how mental distress, healing and resilience might be imagined in different cultural and political contexts.